thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/file_PyTemplates.h.rst.txt

-Routines for controlling logger from c++ to python.
+Routines for controlling logger from C++ to python.

 .. contents:: Contents